kfish/micrograd-cpp-2023/README.md

 ## Visualizing the expression graph

 We provide a `Graph` class that can wrap any `Value<T>`.
 It has a custom `operator<<` that writes in `dot` language.
 The implementation is in [include/graph.h](include/graph.h).
+We also introduce a `label` to the `Value<T>` object for labelling graph nodes, and an `expr` factory function for creating labelled expressions.

 We can pipe the output of a program to `dot -Tsvg` to produce an svg image, or to `xdot` to view it interactively: